The Ballymaloe Queen of Irish cooking, Darina Allen's very own tasty twist on the traditional Irish Christmas cake classic.

 Carefully lift the cake onto a baking sheet and bake in the preheated oven for 15–20 minutes, until just slightly toasted.
 Remove from the oven, allow to cool and then transfer onto a cake board.
 Decorate with sprigs of holly and a dusting of icing sugar.
 You may feel that holly leaves and berries made of almond paste would be more appropriate for Christmas!
 Basically, you can decorate it any way that takes your fancy.

 Instead of toasting the almond paste you can ice the cake with fondant icing, but leave it in a cool, dry place for a few days to allow the almond paste to dry out, otherwise, the oil in the almonds will seep through the fondant icing later.

 Sprinkle a little icing sugar onto the worktop.
 Roll out the sheet of fondant until it’s a scant 5mm (1/4in) thick, then gently lift it and lay it over the top of the cake so that it drapes evenly over the sides.

 Press out any air bubbles with your hands, then trim the base.
 Decorate as you wish.
-We use a little posy of winter leaves and berries, including crab apples, elderberries, rosemary, old man’s beard and viburnum.
+We use a little posy of winter leaves and berries, including crabapples, elderberries, rosemary, old man’s beard, and viburnum.
 That’s just one option, but simple shapes stamped out of the remaining fondant icing – stars, holly leaves, Santas – can produce an impressive result.
-If you are really creative, the fondant may be coloured using edible food colouring and then you and all the family can really have fun!
+If you are really creative, the fondant may be colored using edible food coloring and then you and all the family can really have fun!